malcolmdzimati/malcolmdzimati/README.md

 ### Hi, I’m Malcolm Dzimati👋🏿
-- I am currently a Second Year Computer Science student, focusing on: Artificial Intelligence, Data Science.🤓
+- I am currently a Final Year Computer Science student, focusing on: Artificial Intelligence, Data Science.🤓
 - I plan on using this github page to showcase and store fun projects I plan to fill my schedual doing.
 Mainly focusing on the application of Artificial Intelligence🦿 and Machine Learning🧠 or data wrangling👾 and data engineering🧮 projects and other stuff I find interesting.
 - I might also have some of my school projects and assignments on here aswell.📝